-Also known as the Fiestas Patronales De Nuestra Senora Del Carmen, it is a religious and cultural celebration in honour of Mary, mother of Jesus.
-Parades, games, artisans, rides, live entertainment and Puerto Rican Delicacies give a fabulous insight into the local way of life for those lucky enough to be present when it is taking place.
+Also known as the Fiestas Patronales De Nuestra Senora Del Carmen, it is a religious and cultural celebration in honor of Mary, mother of Jesus.
+Parades, games, artisans, rides, live entertainment, and Puerto Rican Delicacies give a fabulous insight into the local way of life for those lucky enough to be present when it is taking place.

 8. Vieques Island, with beautiful white sandy beaches

 Located just to the south of Culebra Island, Vieques Island is another small island in the Caribbean Sea, that is a former US naval base.
-Much like its neighbour, it features some of the highest rated beaches in the area, such as Mosquito Bay Beach, with beautiful white sands and bright blue waters.
+Much like its neighbor, it features some of the highest-rated beaches in the area, such as Mosquito Bay Beach, with beautiful white sands and bright blue waters.

 Opening out onto Mosquito Bay Beach, you can even sit back and relax on the sand, taking in the view at the same time.
 This makes it an ideal, picturesque spot for those lazy beach days spent topping up your tan.